About The Six Values How It Works

 A Bit About You

-This one question shapes how your profile compares to others at your career stage.
+This one question shapes how your profile compares to others within your generation.

 What is your generation?